Gaborone: Places of worship

 Among places of worship, Christian churches and temples predominate.
-These include houses of worship affiliated with the Evangelical Lutheran Church in Botswana (Lutheran World Federation), Assemblies of God, The Church of Jesus Christ of Latter-day Saints, International Pentecostal Holiness Church, Christ Embassy, Roman Catholic Diocese of Gaborone (Catholic Church).
-Accompanying a significant community of ethnic Serbs in the city, there are also two Serbian Orthodox churches within Gaborone; the St. Nicholas Church and the St. Sava Church.
+These include houses of worship affiliated with the Church of the Province of Central Africa (Anglican), the Evangelical Lutheran Church in Botswana (Lutheran World Federation), Assemblies of God, The Church of Jesus Christ of Latter-day Saints, International Pentecostal Holiness Church, Christ Embassy, and the Roman Catholic Diocese of Gaborone (Catholic Church).
+The city is also home to Serbian Orthodox churches, including St. Nicholas Orthodox Cathedral and St. Sava Serbian Orthodox Church.

 Culture

 The National Museum and Art Gallery is located just northwest of the Mall along Independence Road.
 The museum opened in 1968.
 It holds many things from traditional crafts to works of art by local artists.
 The museum houses original paintings by Thomas Baines and Lucas Sithole.
 Exhibits include Artists in Botswana, Children's Art Competition and Thapong International.
 Outside the museum, there are various forms of transportation such as wagons, sledges, and bakkies (pickup trucks).
 There is also an exhibit on the San, the earliest inhabitants of southern Africa.
 The museum opened a 3.6 ha botanical garden called the National Botanical Garden on 2 November 2007.
 The garden was built to protect Botswana's indigenous plant life, and 90% of its total plant species are native plants from Botswana.

 The Maitisong Festival was started in 1987 and is held every year for seven days on either the last week of March or the first week of April.
 The festival holds outdoor concerts, plays, and films in various venues around the city.

 "My African Dream" was a performing-arts competition during the 2000s that was held every year at the Gaborone International Convention Center.
 The show featured many kwaito dancers and musicians.

 The book series The No. 1 Ladies' Detective Agency, written by Scottish author Alexander McCall Smith, is set in Gaborone.
 The books follow Precious Ramotswe, the first female private detective in Botswana, and the mysteries that she solves.
 The Detective Kubu series, by Michael Stanley (South African co-writers Michael Sears and Stanley Trollip), features Assistant Superintendent David 'Kubu' Bengu of the Botswana Police Service Criminal Investigation Department.